 Mercury at Abbey Field was a pop-up performance venue in the heart of Colchester that housed a range of performances whilst redevelopment work continued on the main building.
-This stunning fully heated, undercover, temporary theatre will open in Autumn 2019 - offering a varied programme of top-notch comedians, toe-tapping music, misbehaving puppets and culminating in our sparkling annual pantomime!
+This stunning fully heated, undercover, temporary theatre will was open September 2019 to January 2020, offering a varied programme of top-notch comedians, toe-tapping music, misbehaving puppets and culminating in our sparkling annual pantomime!

 What Is it?

 Mercury at Abbey Field is a state of the art pop-up theatre that will house a limited season of shows during Autumn 2019 whilst the capital redevelopment of the Mercury’s current building takes place.

-This temporary space has an increased seating capacity of over 800 seats, is completely undercover and fully heated with full bar, kiosks, toilets and onsite parking available to pre-book.
+This temporary theatre has seating for over 800 seats, is completely undercover and fully heated with full bar, kiosks, toilets and onsite parking available to pre-book.

 Our pop-up theatre is situated on Abbey Field and is accessible from Circular Road East Lower.
 For sat nav users, please enter the destination ‘St John’s Green Primary School’ and use the postcode CO2 7SZ

 The pedestrian entrance to the theatre is on Circular Road East Lower, it is just a 15-20 minute walk from the centre of Colchester.

-There are several bike stands at the Mercury at Abbey Field.
+There are several bike stands at Mercury at Abbey Field.
 We recommend approaching via Napier Road, and using the pedestrian entrance.
 You can download the Colchester Cycle map from the Cycle Colchester website, where you can also find useful information to help and support cyclists.
 There are numerous off-road cycle paths around the area.
 You can also hire bikes from Colchester station.

 Colchester is only an hour from Liverpool Street railway station by train.
 The nearest station is Colchester Town Station.
 There are trains every hour to and from London; book your ticket on-line at www.thetrainline.com.
 Taxis are readily available from outside the station, or you can book a taxi with Panther Cars (01206 540540).